What is a DIY funeral?

 - Not all crematoria operators will be comfortable engaging with you without a Funeral Director, please check with the crematorium beforehand.

-- Any pacemakers will need to be removed.
+- Any pacemakers will need to be removed prior to the cremation.

 - Check with the crematoria any guidelines on the type of coffin, clothing or footwear.